PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Real-Time Services/Clock Synchronization and Network Programming.md

 ## Introduction

-In this section we are going to explore some further concepts in multiplayer network programming, such as clock synchronization and packet analytics.
+In this tutorial, we're going to explore some further concepts in multiplayer network programming, such as clock synchronization and packet analytics.

 Parts of this tutorial follow on from the previous tutorials for making a tank-game in Unity3D.
 However, this tutorial is not specific to Unity3D but covers general key concepts inherent in network programming.
 You do not need the previous tutorials to understand some of these concepts, even though we'll be referring to the previous tutorials in some examples given here.